 So naturally the English colonists called maize “Indian corn” and the “Indian” was eventually dropped for maize in general – although Indian corn is still in widespread use for a maize with multicolored kernels, aka flint corn.
 If you want to brush up on your Shakespeare, manikin is an archaic word that came into English from the Dutch minneken and that means small.

 That other culinary gift of North America whose name has a touch of mystère is the sweet potato.
 In grocery stores, one sees more tubers labeled yam than one does sweet potato.
 However, with the rare exception of imported yams, all these are actually varieties of the sweet potato.
 The yam is a different thing entirely – it is a perennial herbaceous vine, while a sweet potato is in the morning glory family (and is the more nutritious vegetable).
 The yam is native to Africa and the term yam was probably brought here by West Africans.

-The sweet potato has still another language problem: it was the original vegetable that was called the batata and brought back to Spain early in the 1500’s; later the name was usurped by that Andean spud which was also called a batata, and the original vegetable had to add “sweet” to its name making it a retronym (like “acoustic guitar” , “landline phone” and “First World War”).
+The sweet potato has still another language problem: it was the original vegetable that was called the batata and brought back to Spain early in the 1500’s; later the name was usurped by that Andean spud which was also called a batata, and our original potato had to add “sweet” to its name making it a retronym (like “acoustic guitar,” “landline phone” and “First World War”).